insarlab/MintPy/docs/dask.md

 # Configure dask for parallel processing #

 Most computations in MintPy are operated in either a pixel-by-pixel or a epoch-by-epoch basis.
 This implementation strategy allows processing different blocks (in space or in time) in parallel.
-For this purpose, we use the [`Dask`](https://docs.dask.org/en/latest/) library for its danymic task scheduling and data collection.
+For this purpose, we use the [`Dask`](https://docs.dask.org/en/latest/) library for its dynamic task scheduling and data collection.
 Dask support is currently implemented in `ifgram_inversion.py` and `dem_error.py` only (expansions to other modules are welcomed) through a thin wrapper in [`mintpy.objects.cluster`](../mintpy/objects/cluster.py).
 We have tested two types of clusters:

 + **local cluster:** on a single machine (laptop or computing node) with multiple CPU cores, suitable for laptops, local cluster/stations and distributed High Performance Cluster (HPC).
 No job scheduler is required.
 + **non-local cluster:** on a distributed HPC with job scheduler installed, including PBS, LSF and SLURM.